Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: Propagation of Chaos

-In this section we aim to prove that the particles defined by the regularized EnKBF \eqref{nonlinear Ensemble Kalman} indeed converge to the solution of \eqref{nonlinear mf ensemble kalman filter} for $M\to\infty$.
-A proof for the uncorrelated case with constant signal volatility $C_t(x)=C,~\tilde{C}_t=0$ can be found in \cite{StannatLange}.
+In this section we aim to prove that the particles defined by the regularized EnKBF \eqref{nonlinear Ensemble Kalman} indeed converge to the solution of \eqref{nonlinear mf ensemble kalman filter - true inverse} for $M\to\infty$.
+A proof for the uncorrelated case with time independent signal diffusion $C_t(x)=C,~\tilde{C}_t=0$ can be found in \cite{StannatLange}.
+The first results in the linear Gaussian setting were obtained in \cite{DelMoralTugaut}.